OksanaKorobanova/oksanakorobanova/README.md

 # Hey there! 👋

 I’m **Oksana**, a front-end developer from Ukraine, currently living in Cracow, Poland.

-I've been in the IT industry for over **8 years**, with the last **4+ years** dedicated to **React-based projects**.
-On my GitHub, you can explore some interesting projects I have built independently or while learning new technologies through online tutorials.
+Here you can explore some interesting projects I have built independently or while learning new technologies through online tutorials.

 Check out [**my website & blog**](https://www.korobanova.com/en) for more insights and updates.